 5. MAINTENANCE TRAINING YES NO N/A A. Does the carrier's training program provide well-qualified personnel to support carrier maintenance operations?
 Question summarizes the information collected from the remaining training section.
-B. Does the carrier provide and conduct initial/recurrent training with a minimum of the following: Full and mant times monscoursel Full and part-time personnel.
+B. Does the carrier provide and conduct initial/recurrent training with a minimum of the following: Full and part-time personnel.
 1. Indoctrination?
 Method of instruction?
-1. Indoctimation Ensures thorough understanding of company manuals, policies, procedures, and forms?
+Ensures thorough understanding of company manuals, policies, procedures, and forms?
 2. Human Factors?
-Method of Instruction?
-3. General aircraft systems?
+Method of Instruction Frequency?
+2. multium ruotors 3.
+General aircraft systems?
 Method of instruction?
-5. Seneral allerant systems Factory, classroom, or OJT training in aircraft familiarization, systems, or other requirements applicable to individual positions.
+Factory, classroom, or OJT training in aircraft familiarization, systems, or other requirements applicable to individual positions.
 4. EWIS?
-Method of Instruction?
+Method of Instruction Frequency?
 Electrical Wiring Interconnect System AC 120-102A CFR Part 121 carriers only 5.
-Engine-run/taxi? (initial and recurrent) Method of instruction?
+Engine-run/taxi?
+Method of instruction Frequency?
 Personnel qualified to operate aircraft engines and/or taxi aircraft receive both initial and recurrent training in equipment operation, limitations, and emergency procedures.
 Recurrent training program may be as simple as a check ride or as complex as a formal classroom refresher with simulator or on-aircraft check ride.
-Recurrent training frequency is established and accomplishment documented.
 6. Winterization / De-icing?
-Method of instruction?
-If maintenance personnel perform aircraft de-icing, initial and recurrent (annual) training is provided.
+Method of instruction Frequency?
+If mainten and a paragraph of particular design of initial and recomment (annual) If maintenance personnel perform aircraft de-icing, initial and recurrent (annual) training is provided.
 7. ETOPS?
-Method of instruction? (if applicable) (initial and recurrent to include awareness training for all personnel) Both initial and recurrent training on ETOPS maintenance requirements is performed and documented at a frequency established by the carrier.
+Method of instruction Frequency? (if applicable) (initial and recurrent to include awareness training for all personnel) Both initial and recurrent training on ETOPS maintenance requirements is performed and documented at a frequency established by the carrier.
 Reference: AC 120-42B.
 8. CAT II & III landing?
-Method of instruction? (if applicable) (initial and recurrent to include awareness training for all personnel) Reference AC 120-28A&D (28A covers I/II, 28D covers III).
+Method of instruction Frequency? (if applicable) (initial and recurrent to include awareness training for all personnel) (in uppriouoto) (initial and recurrent to include as atomotos training for an personner) Reference AC 120-28A&D (28A covers I/II, 28D covers III).
 Initial and recurrent training on CAT II & III maintenance requirements are performed and documented.
 9. RVSM?
-Method of instruction? (if applicable) (initial and recurrent to include awareness training for all personnel) Initial and nonument training on DVCM maintenance requirements and a second second Initial and recurrent training on RVSM maintenance requirements are performed and documented.
-CFR Part 121/135 - Appendix G to FAR Part 91 AC91-85(f) I I
+Method of instruction Frequency? (if applicable) (initial and recurrent to include awareness training for all personnel) Initial and recurrent training on RVSM maintenance requirements are performed and documented.
+CFR Part $121/135 - Appendix G$ to FAR Part 91 AC91- $85(f)$

-C. Does the carrier have sufficient training facilities and instructors?
-D. Does the carrier employ a scheduling method that ensures all required initial and recurrent training is accomplished on-time?
-How is it tracked: Manually / Automated / Combination Current information such as individual training requirements, training completion date, and recurrent training due date is available and used to ensure all training requirements are being met.
+MAINTENANCE TRAINING CONT.
+YES NO N/A C. Does the carrier have sufficient training facilities and instructors? e.g., number of classrooms, computer access, number of instructors/trainers, etc. D. Does the carrier employ a scheduling method that ensures all required initial and recurrent training is accomplished on-time?
+How is it tracked: Manually / Automated / Combination How is it tracked.
+Wandariy / Automated / Comomation Current information such as individual training requirements, training completion date, and recurrent training due date is available and used to ensure all training requirements are being met.
 Dependent on the complexity of the program, this can entail anything from a database or spreadsheet to a hand written list or chart maintained in each individual's training file.
 E. Does the carrier document all training, to include formal and on-the-job training?
+E. Does the carrier document an training, to include formal and on-the-job training?
 Accomplishment of all training to include formal and informal on-the-job training is documented.
 1. Complete and accurate files kept contain the following: (if applicable) Certificates / OJT Forms / Prior Training / Reviews & Waivers 2.
 Are special authorizations such as inspection and airworthiness release identified and documented?
 3. Are trainers fully qualified in the subject matter?
-F. Is previous aviation experience/maintenance training evaluated and waivered?
-Who conducts evaluation?
-This should entail at the minimum a memo that address of all prior training its This should entail at the minimum, a memo that addresses all prior training, its applicability to current assignment training requirements, and any waivers to those requirements.
+F. Is previous aviation experience/maintenance training evaluated and/or waivered? r Who conducts evaluation?
+This may entail documentation that addresses all prior training, its applicability to current assignment training requirements, and any waivers to those requirements.